 The bottom line

 Though some states have legalized weed, it is never safe to carry edibles while flying.
-It is because airports and airplanes come under federal law.
+This is because airports and airplanes come under federal law.
 As a result, carrying edibles on a plane is still risky, but you get to decide whether it’s worth it.
-Suppose you’re traveling to a place where cannabis is legal.
-In that case, we recommend leaving edibles at home and buying them when you reach your destination.
+If you’re traveling to a place where cannabis is legal, I strongly recommend that you leave your edibles at home and purchase them at your destination.